GautamShriharsh/gcp-devops-project/readme.md

-# This is a repo for our GCP-Devops-Project
+# Docker Flask application

+- This application is written in python
+- It shall be deployed on GKE